slgrobotics/robots_bringup/Docs/Create1/README.md

 Consult [running-a-physical-robot](https://github.com/slgrobotics/robots_bringup/tree/main/Docs/ROS-Jazzy#running-a-physical-robot)

-### Tuning your Gyro (only for Create 1)
+## Tuning your Gyro (only for Create 1)

-If you have Create 1 base - it needs a gyro to compensate for a firmware bug (see https://github.com/AutonomyLab/create_robot/issues/28).
+If you have an original *Create 1* base - it needs a gyro to compensate for a firmware bug (see https://github.com/AutonomyLab/create_robot/issues/28).

 Any analog gyro will do.
 The original accessory interface board which plugs into the Cargo Bay DB25 connector has an analog gyro, ADXR613.